Exercise Physiology Major

 Exercise Physiology Pre-Athletic Training Concentration

-The Pre-Athletic Training Concentration (BS8178) provides students with a appropriate path in preparation for athletic training post-graduate schools.
+The Pre-Athletic Training Concentration (BS8178) provides students with an appropriate path in preparation for athletic training post-graduate schools.
 This concentration will add distinction to the students who graduate with an exercise physiology undergraduate degree and provides the additional courses needed to apply to athletic training graduate programs.
-The concentration requires six additional courses including HLTH 2000, HLTH 2300, AT 1001, AT 1002, AT 1100, and AT 1150 for a total of 16 additional credit hours to the exercise physiology degree.
+The concentration requires four additional courses including HLTH 2300, AT 1001, AT 2920 , and AT 3001 for a total of 10 additional credit hours to the exercise physiology degree.
 Completion of the concentration is manageable with students enrolled in 13-17 credit hours over eight semesters.
 Students interested in applying to a particular athletic training graduate program should consult that school's catalog or website for exact prerequisites and work with an academic advisor.

 No requirements beyond university admission requirements.